 - French: 020 8921 4340

 Please ensure that you only bid for properties that you are genuinely interested in.
 If your bid is successful and you then fail to attend the arranged viewing, your priority could be removed or your application suspended.

 Please note that other types of properties are also advertised in Greenwich Homes.
-These include 'affordable housing', which have rent levels set at up to 80 per cent of full market rents.
+These include affordable housing, which has rent levels set at up to 80% of full market rents.
 The rent on affordable housing properties are higher than on standard council homes.